sproutfund/website_evergreen/program/rec2tech.md

       - title: "Rec Center Transformations"
         description:
-          - "Each afternoon during the demonstration week, educators from local nonprofit program providers hosted hands-on STEAM learning activities for youth ages 7 to 12.
-Sessions challenged youth to apply lessons learned in science, technology, engineering, arts, and math to complete a project that helped solve a community challenge.
-And rec center staff made sure each session included a snack, physical activity, and dinner so that youth had all the basic resources they needed to stay healthy and engaged."
+          - "Each afternoon during the demonstration week, educators from local nonprofit program providers hosted hands-on learning activities for youth ages 7 to 12.
+Sessions challenged youth at each rec center to use what they learned from these activities to help solve a community challenge.
+Meanwhile, rec center staff made sure each session included a healthy snack, physical activity, and dinner to help participants stay engaged."
         features:
           - title: "Exploration & Expression at Ormsby"
             grant-id: "2970-R2T"